Ole Miss Alum Sam Kendricks Wins Pole Vault, Current Rebel Raven Saunders Shot Put

 A 1990 Saluki Hall of Fame inductee, Price-Smith also received the SIU Distinguished Alumni Award in 2001 and was named the Administrative/Professional Woman of Distinction in 2007.
 She was also selected for induction to the Drake Relays Hall of Fame in 2003 and the Missouri Valley Conference Hall of Fame in 2012 as an Institutional Great.
-Most recently in 2014, Price-Smith was enshrined into the St. Louis Sports Hall of Fame.
+In 2014, Price-Smith was enshrined into the St. Louis Sports Hall of Fame.

 - Men's Sports

 - News Archives